bencoveney/dotnet-container/README.md

   - `API_PORT` - The location (port) of the API, used by NGINX for proxying.
   - `API_PATH` - The path for requests to the API, used by NGINX for proxying.

+## Healtcheck

+Both the API and UI expose a `/healthcheck` endpoint which can be used to validate that they are working correctly.

 ## References

 - [Dotnet console docker sample](https://github.com/dotnet/dotnet-docker/blob/main/samples/dotnetapp/README.md)